swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 ### Requesting synthesis is opt-in

 Users must _opt-in_ to automatic synthesis by declaring their type as `Equatable` or `Hashable` without implementing any of their requirements.
+This conformance must be part of the _original type declaration_ and not on an extension (see [Synthesis in extensions](#synthesis-in-extensions) below for more on this).

 Any type that declares such conformance and satisfies the conditions below will cause the compiler to synthesize an implementation of `==`/`hashValue`